AppFair/appfair.github.io/index.md

 Note that these restrictions only apply to the `Package.swift` in the `/APP-ORG/App.git` fork itself, and not to the `Package.swift` for any dependent packages.
 The App Fair does not analyze any of your transitive dependences other than to enforce that they do not include binary targets, so any valid SPM `Package.swift` can be used as a dependency, provided it is available for both `macOS` and `iOS`.

+### When I run my app from Xcode, it crashes with an error about not being sandboxed, even through sandboxing is still enabled?

+This is a known issue with Xcode 13.
+Cleaning and then re-building the app often resolves the issue.

 ### My app's code mostly resides in an external Package.
 How can I make a release when only the dependent package has changed?

 You can simply bump the semantic release `CFBundleShortVersionString` property of your `Info.plist` and push the new tag, and the next version of your app will be up-to-date with your latest dependencies.